Tips & Strategies for Workplace Conflict Resolution

 This strategy works best in a classic winning or losing situation where strength and power of an individual is the deciding factor of who wins the conflict.
 This strategy has significance, but anyone who uses this strategy needs to be aware that it will create a loser and if the losing party does not get an outlet to express their concerns, it may lead to harbouring ill feeling amongst the two parties.

-This is one of the best strategies of conflict resolution, as the ideal outcome of this strategy is a win-win situation for both the parties involved.
-However, it needs the investment of time from those individuals who are involved, to work through the challenges and find a way to resolve the issue in a manner that is agreeable for all.
+This is one of the best strategies of conflict management, as the ideal outcome of this strategy is a win-win situation for resolving the matter.
+However, it needs emotional intelligence and the investment of time from those individuals who are involved, to work through the challenges and find a way to resolve conflict in a manner that is agreeable for all.

 This is an excellent strategy because it is likely to generate a better result than mere winning or losing.
 However, it is not a complete win-win situation like the previous strategy.
 In this strategy, both parties need to give up something in favour of an agreeable middle path solution.
 This strategy is less time consuming than the collaborative approach, but it is like to result in a lesser degree of commitment to the outcome.

-There are a lot of skills which are essential for handling conflicts.
-Some of the important skills are outlined below:
+There are a lot of skills which are essential for handling conflict situation.
+Some of the important conflict resolution techniques are outlined below:

 - Assertiveness is one of the key skills which can handle conflicts effectively.
 By being assertive, you can express your opinion clearly and firmly, but without any kind of aggression.

-- Active listening skill is a boon in times of handling conflicts.
+- Active listening skill and effective communication are the boon in times of handling conflicts.
 Practice this skill to ensure that you understand the situation between both the parties involved, whether you are a potential mediator or an active participant in the discussion.

 - Understand and recognise the emotion of both self and others is also an essential skill while handling conflicts.
-Emotions cannot be termed as either good or bad, but they may be appropriate or inappropriate, and they can prove to be useful in managing conflicts.
-You can help others to recognise when emotions are considered inappropriate or when it’s fine to express them.
+Emotions cannot be termed as either good or bad, but they may be appropriate or not appropriate, and they can prove to be useful in managing conflicts.
+You can help others to recognise when emotions are considered not appropriate or when it’s fine to express them.

 - Empathy is a wonderful skill to possess while handling conflicts.
-If you can put yourself in the shoes of others and encourage the individuals involved in the conflict to do the same, conflict resolution can be a tad easier.
+If you can put yourself in the shoes of others and encourage the individuals involved in the conflict to find the common ground, it will help you solve the conflict problem at hand easier.

 While handling conflicts either as a mediator or as a direct participant, it’s important to know your limitations.
 If after a certain point you no longer feel confident that your intervention is going to assist them, then it is perfectly fine to take a step backwards and ask for help from a trained mediator.
 It is always better to seek help instead of stepping in when unsure and making matters worse.